Categories

 Thinking forwards into a creative retirement

-In 2010 I decided, in the absence of any other idea of what retirement from paid employment might entail, that I stood a good chance of living to age 80 or beyond.
-This gave me a 15-year opportunity to see retirement as (initially) a 15-year creative undertaking, steering my life in new directions.
-I did what I knew: Drew up a long-term, i.e. 15-year Plan; established a tentative budget; set some ways forward ….
+I stood a fairly good chance of living to age 80 or beyond.
+This gave me a 15-year opportunity to see retirement, initially, as a 15-year creative undertaking, steering my life in new directions.
+My work had culminated in managing long-term extended city-wide projects.
+There was no reason why this retirement thing couldn’t simply be just one more such project, approached in the same way.
+I drew up a long-term Plan; established a tentative budget; established some principles and some lines of exploration; created a loose Thinking Framework; and sketched out some possible ways forward ….

+This drew on what I was already comfortable doing.
 Looking back, it was a useful approach for stepping into the unknown.

 My Plan had these as its core, and was developed more specifically around a number of strands: